 Our clients report that the IPL treatment are not painful and actually feels more like the sensation of a rubber band snapping against the skin.

 Should I use a numbing/anesthetic cream prior to my treatment?

 We recommend that anesthetics are not applied to the skin for 2 reasons: we need the skin to be clean prior to treatment with no creams applied.
 This enables our ability to safely determine the most effective treatment for optimum results.

 How old do you have to be for IPL hair removal, acne or scar treatments?

-ST MEDI SPA’s policy is to treat patients from the age of 12 with parental consent.
+ST Medi Laser & SkinCare’s policy is to treat patients from the age of 12 with parental consent.

 Does shaving and waxing allowed prior to or during the course of hair removal treatments?